15 May 2022

 DSK recently conducted an internal survey on commuting habits and analyzed data on business travel, printing, and electricity usage.
 It’s important to understand our impact on the climate by diving into the data about our individual (and firm-wide) carbon emissions.
 The DSK offices were closed for 11 weeks from mid-March to June 1, 2020.
-Working from home during that time has allowed DSK to not emit 32.7 metric tons of carbon, or the equivalent to planted 545 trees for 10 years.
+Working from home during that time has allowed DSK to not emit 32.7 metric tons of carbon or the equivalent of planting 545 trees for 10 years.

 Click images above to link to the AIA Sustainability Action Plan guide featuring DSK’s recent internal study.